Discipline and Dismissal of Classified Employees

 - the employee (and/or representative); and

 - the supervisor or other representative of the department or unit (and/or representative).

-K. Notification to Dean or Administrative Equivalent
+11. Notification to Dean or Administrative Equivalent

-L. Employee Notification
+12. Employee Notification

-If the dean or administrative equivalent has heard the appeal, he or she shall mail a written decision to the employee within 10 working days after the close of the appeal proceeding.
+If the dean or administrative equivalent has heard the appeal, he or she shall mail a written decision to the employee within 14 calendar days after the close of the appeal proceeding.
 The written decision will be sent via certified mail, return receipt requested, to the individual's home address.

 The decision of the dean or administrative equivalent is final.

-M. Time Limits
+13. Time Limits